niradar/duplicate_files_in_folders/README.md

 python df_finder3.py --src /path/to/source --target /path/to/target --move_to /path/to/destination --min_size 1MB --max_size 100MB --run
 ```

-## Logging
-The script logs its actions and errors for traceability.
-The log file will be created in the same directory as the script under logs/ folder

 ## Installation

 To install the necessary dependencies: